Storware/vprotect-manual/deployment/openshift-operator-installation.md

 # OpenShift Operator Installation

 vProtect can also be installed in OpenShift environments using OperatorHub with just a few easy steps.
+Once installed, operator can be used to create deployment with pods for: vProtect Server, vProtect Node, MariaDB and operator's sdeployment pod.
+Operaor also allows you to specify different storage configuration (using persistent volume) or external backup providers (only file or object based storage are supported in the operator).

 **Note:**